Why you can trust Sunlight Media

 Support & Documentation

 Like WordPress, Drupal is Open Source software.
 It is encompassed of a large community actively working on improving the framework and supplying excellent documentation for its developers.
 Drupal, is a mature CMS framework with most common uses well-documented, easing the process of getting started, ever since it was first released in 2000.
+Organizations utilize Drupal to build and manage dynamic digital signage solutions that enhance customer engagement across different platforms.
+There are numerous resources available to help developers navigate the complexities of Drupal.
 As for support, because it takes a highly advanced developer to be able to accurately maneuver themselves in Drupal, the community is much smaller.
-Therefore, it can be extremely frustrating trying to find help when dealing with an urgent website issue if you are not interested in paying for a professional
+Therefore, it can be extremely frustrating trying to

 Advantage: Taxonomy System